lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

                        genp_recipNonce)
    ~~~~
    It generates a shared secret ss2 and the associated ciphertext enc2 using
-   the HPKE export function SendExportBase and the server's public key pkS:
+   the HPKE export function SendExportBase with the server's public key pkS and context2:

    ~~~~ asn.1